Saml1211/streamlit-stencil-search/memory-bank/systemPatterns.md

 ## Technical Decisions

-### Framework Choice
+### Framework Choices
 - **Streamlit**: Selected for rapid development of data applications with minimal frontend code
   - Provides built-in components for common UI patterns (sidebar, data tables, file uploaders)
   - Enables easy deployment as a local application or web service
   - Enhanced with custom CSS for improved visual design
   - Extended with JavaScript for responsive behaviors

+- **Next.js**: Selected for a more modern, scalable frontend implementation
+  - React-based framework for highly interactive UI
+  - Uses shadcn/ui component library for consistent, polished look and feel
+  - App Router architecture for improved routing and layout management
+  - API routes for backend communication
+  - Enhanced SEO capabilities (if needed in the future)

 ### Database Approach
 - Using SQLite database for efficiency and simplicity of deployment